5 Tips to Find Out if Your “Rich Guy” is Real

-In trying to land an HNI (High Net Worth Individual) for your film, one of the main obstacles film makers face is qualifying if an investor is “Real.”
+Film finance is all about trying to land an HNI (High Net Worth Individual) for your film.
+And one of the main obstacles film makers face is qualifying if an investor is “Real.”

-Real investors are the guys that can actually put in the money.
-I present to you 5 tips for you to know in your quest to find who’s real and who’s not!
+So if you are looking for film finance, I present to you 5 tips for you to know in your quest to find who’s real and who’s not!

-- Does he pick up the check?
+3. Does he pick up the check?
 I say it over and over again.
 If you are eating dinner/lunch with a potential investor and he/she doesn’t pick up the check, I can 99% guarantee that you will never get a penny out of them.
 If they care so little about you that they cannot invest $50 for a meal, you ain’t getting their money.

-- If he starts talking about “money coming in”, he’s not real.
+4. If he starts talking about “money coming in”, he’s not real.
 Had this happen many times.
 Someone talks about some bank deals or commissions that will be upcoming.
 Walk away.
 Don’t get your hopes up… it never closes.